ColtonMumley/Recordmendation/README.md

 To run this authentication server, which serves as the back-end of my project, navigate to /authorization_code and run  `node app.js`.
 Open [http://localhost:8888](http://localhost:8888) to view it in the browser.

 Outside of the auth-server folder, create a new folder called client.
 This client folder will contain the React code that serves as the front-end of my project.
-Clone my git repo into this client folder.
+Clone my git repo into this client folder and run `npm start`

 ## Available Scripts